 In terms of food blogs, Pinch Of Yum is a role model that has been around for nearly 10 years.

-Their food blog content is not only informative, but also extremely elegant.
+Their food blog content is not only informative but also extremely elegant.

 In June 2015, they made a revenue of nearly $40,000 from various sources like displaying ads, Amazon affiliate programs, ebooks, sponsored posts, etc.

-They have stopped doing blog income report for a while now.
+They have stopped doing blog income reports for a while now.
 However, looking at their social media activity and their website statistics, we can confidently say that they are constantly growing at a rapid rate.

 They don’t publicly share how much money they make from their business.
 However, according to an interview with Kamb, the founder of Nerd Fitness, the business generates seven-figure per year.

 Make Money Your Way is a financial blog aiming to provide information about career improvement, investing, real estate, and online business.